alanjones2/pyscriptuilib/README.md

 ## Contributing

-I am not seeking contributions at this stage
+I am not seeking contributions at this stage but comments are always welcome.